daegalus/csrd/content.en/01-how-to-play.md

+---
+title: How to Play the Cypher System
+weight: 1
+---

-# How to PLay the Cypher System
+# How to Play the Cypher System

 The rules of the Cypher System are quite straightforward at their heart, as all of gameplay is based around a few core concepts.